 A mammogram is a special X-ray examination of the breast made with specific X-ray equipment that can often find tumors too small to be felt.
 A mammogram is one of the best radiographic methods available today to detect breast cancer early.
-It can detect around a majority of cancers at least a year before they can be felt by the doctor or patient herself.
+It can detect most cancers at least a year before they can be felt by the doctor or patient herself.

 A woman may experience significant distress, anxiety, and fear associated with the mammogram and with the prospect of discovering a tumor.
 However, the procedure itself is relatively simple.
 Most breast disorders are not cancer, and even in the remaining number of cancer cases, more than 90% are curable, if detected early and promptly treated.

 Although mammograms, like many other medical tests, are not 100% accurate, scheduling a regular mammogram represents the best radiological way to find breast changes early before there are any obvious signs or symptoms of cancer.
 Several studies show that mammogram can reduce breast cancer deaths by more than a third.